okekolawolesunday009/DevOps-Stage-6/README.md

 1. [Frontend](/frontend) part is a Javascript application, provides UI.
 Created with [VueJS](http://vuejs.org)
 2. [Auth API](/auth-api) is written in Go and provides authorization functionality.
 Generates JWT tokens to be used with other APIs.
-3. [TODOs API](/todos-api) is written with NodeJS, provides CRUD functionality over user's todo records.
+3. [TODOs API](/todos-api) is written with NodeJS, provides CRUD functionality ove user's todo records.
 Also, it logs "create" and "delete" operations to Redis queue, so they can be later processed by [Log Message Processor](/log-message-processor).
 4. [Users API](/users-api) is a Spring Boot project written in Java.
 Provides user profiles.
 Does not provide full CRUD for simplicity, just getting a single user and all users.
 5. [Log Message Processor](/log-message-processor) is a very short queue processor written in Python.
 It's sole purpose is to read messages from Redis queue and print them to stdout